What Are Digital Rights?

-Interferences to access to the internet.
-Despite the above, restrictions on accessing the internet through internet shutdowns, the disruption of online networks and social media sites, and the blocking and filtering of content are generally considered a form of prior restraint to freedom of expression as it restricts internet users from expressing themselves through these services and websites before the expression actually occurs.
-The ICCPR has been interpreted as providing for an absolute prohibition on such measures.(6) In a landmark case setting this precedent, in June 2020, the Economic Community of West African States (ECOWAS) Community Court of Justice ruled that the internet shutdown implemented by the Togolese government in 2017 was illegal.(7)
+- Interferences to access to the internet.
+Despite the above, restrictions on accessing the internet through internet shutdowns, the disruption of online networks and social media sites, and the blocking and filtering of content continue to be used.
+The ICCPR has been interpreted as providing an absolute prohibition on measures such as these which constitute prior restraint.(4)

-The freedom to choose among information sources.
-The 2017 Report of the UN Special Rapporteur on freedom of expression notes that in the digital age the freedom to choose among information sources is meaningful only when internet content and applications of all kinds are transmitted without undue discrimination or interference by non-state actors, including providers.(8) This concept is known as network neutrality, the principle that all internet data should be treated equally without undue interference.(9)In Africa, there has been significant debate about access to zero-rated content, which is applications or websites the usage of which a mobile operator does not count towards a user’s monthly data allotment, rendering it ‘free.’(10) This is a practice commonly used by social media platforms.
-On the one hand, zero-rating provides access to the internet for persons who might not otherwise have been able to do so, but on the other hand, can lead to unfair competition, and can distort users’ perceptions by only allowing access to particular sites.(11)
+- The freedom to choose among information sources.
+The 2017 Report of the UN Special Rapporteur on freedom of expression notes that in the digital age the freedom to choose among information sources is meaningful only when internet content and applications of all kinds are transmitted without undue discrimination or interference by non-state actors, including providers.(5) This concept is known as network neutrality, the principle that all internet data should be treated equally without undue interference.(6)In Africa, there has been significant debate about access to zero-rated content, which is applications or websites the usage of which a mobile operator does not count the usage of certain applications or websites towards a user’s monthly data allotment, rendering it ‘free.’(7)